 Skee-ball, tamales, and and an expansive, crimson-lit dance floor await at this two-story club made to replace what Bonny's once was.
 The beer is cheap, the wine is boxed, and we promise this will probably be one of the only times you'll hear "Mother-In-Law" (a tamale-chili combo) and not be filled with dread.

-The name of this eater might conjure up images of a cutesy little bed and breakfast, but in reality, it's a stylish eatery decked in bare brick and orange furnishing that's serving up -- you guessed it -- duck.
-And they don't play around here: The seasoned rotisserie duck, four-course chef's tasting menu, and other Southern delights like crawfish and short ribs earned them the rightful Bib Gourmand michelin rating.
+The name of this spot might conjure up images of a cute bed and breakfast, but in reality, The Duck Inn is a stylish restaurant decked in bare brick and orange accents that specializes in -- you guessed it -- duck.
+They aren't playing around here: The seasoned rotisserie duck, four-course chef's tasting menu, and creative dishes like potted foie gras and scallop and clam stew earned it a Michelin Bib Gourmand in 2016.

 Shin Thompson's small-but-mighty Furious Spoon in Wicker Park stands well above the rest of Chicago's ramen shops for its bowls of handmade noodle soups.
 The menu features a few kinds of ramen with suggested toppings, like the house apple chili sauce.
 The signature Furious Ramen, a soul-warming blend of tonkotsu broth and spicy miso, pairs well with a Surly Furious Beer.
 The restaurant is sleek and narrow with a minimalist, artsy vibe that fits in perfectly with the trendy neighborhood.